ckw017/ckw017.github.io/_posts/2026-07-07-Dodecahedra.md

 * <a href="https://www.math.ksu.edu/~rozhkovs/LeWitt_cubes.pdf" target="_blank">"Is&nbsp;the&nbsp;List&nbsp;of&nbsp;Incomplete&nbsp;Open&nbsp;Cubes&nbsp;Complete?"</a>
 (presumably by [Natasha Rozhkovskaya](https://www.math.ksu.edu/~rozhkovs/)).
 Enumeration of the original incomplete open cubes problem.
+* <a href="https://oeis.org/A222186" target="_blank">OEIS A222186</a> - Online Encyclopedia
+of Integer Sequences for this problem in 1 to 4 dimensions.
+It looks like the number of incomplete open hypercubes comes out to 14632580 (note that this sequence includes the "complete" structure, so we must subtract 1).
 * ["Incomplete Open Cubes Revisited"](https://cubes-revisited.art/) by Rob Weychert.
 Explores the possible structures if you remove the connectedness requirement.